paranoya/population-synthesis-toolkit/docs/source/user_guide.rst

     Synthetic photometry is produced by means of the :class:`Filter` class, that represents the passband of a given photometric band.

     PST uses the `Spanish Virtual Observatory (SVO) Filter Service <http://svo2.cab.inta-csic.es/theory/fps/>`_ to have access to a wide range of photometric filters.
-If a filter is not found locally, it is downladed automatically and placed in the default filter directory.
+If a filter is not found locally, it is downloaded automatically and placed in the default filter directory.

-    Example
+    Example:

     .. code-block:: python